zdaiot/Kaggle-Pneumothorax-Seg/README.md

 pip install git+https://github.com/qubvel/segmentation_models.pytorch
 ```

-When you run `tensorboard --logdir=checkpoints/unet_resnet34`,  it happens to this error: `ValueError: Duplicate plugins for name projector`, please see [this](https://github.com/pytorch/pytorch/issues/22676)
+If you encountered error like: `ValueError: Duplicate plugins for name projector` when you are evacuating `tensorboard --logdir=checkpoints/unet_resnet34`, please refer to: [this](https://github.com/pytorch/pytorch/issues/22676).

 ```
 I downloaded a test script from https://raw.githubusercontent.com/tensorflow/tensorboard/master/tensorboard/tools/diagnose_tensorboard.py
 I run it and it told me that I have two tensorboards with a different version.
 Also, it told me how to fix it.